Build this Round Top DIY Pedestal Accent Table for about $50, in a weekend. Win!

 Bonus: Free Printable Plans for the Round Top DIY Pedestal Accent Table are available for download at the end of the tutorial. 🙂

 Turn the 2 new pieces on their side to make 45-degree Miter cuts on each end.
-You want the total length at the longest point to be 16″.
 When you make your cuts, face the nail holes towards you.
 That’ll put them on the unseen side of the DIY Pedestal Accent Table. 🙂

-Now, cut 8 – 7″ long 1×3’s.
+Now, cut 8 1×3’s for the feet.
 Glue and Nail 4 sets of 2 of them together.
 Make sure to line them up as perfectly as possible.
 2 nails along the top should be enough to hold the pieces tightly together while the glue dries.
 BUT, keep the nails 2″ away from one end so that they are kept away from the angle we’ll cut next.

 Put a pocket hole in the bottom of each of the 4 blocks.
 Use that to glue and screw the short blocks to the middle of the long blocks, to form 2 X’s.
 To help you line things up evenly, mark the center of the long block on each side.
 Then mark the center of the short blocks, in front of the pocket holes.

 Now, we need to add the top level to the X’s.
-Cut 2 – 11 1/4″ long 1×3’s.
+Cut the 1×3’s.
 Glue and nail them across the top of each X. Make sure it is centered on the X. I like to glue this top piece in the opposite direction of the original whole pieces.

-Cut 4 – 4 3/8″ long 1×3’s.
+Cut 4 more 1×3’s.
 Glue and nail them to complete the top of each X for your DIY Pedestal Accent Table.

 We’ll add the Cove Molding to each X, next.
 Cut 8 – 2 1/2″ long pieces of Cove Molding.
 Glue and Nail them on to the 4 ends of the top of the X.

 We can attach feet to one of the X’s now.
 Cut 4 – 1×3’s with 1 90-degree end and 1 45-degree end.
-They should be 3 1/2″ long on the longest side.
 Glue and nail them to the bottom of one of the X’s, with 1/2″ hanging off the outside edge.

-Cut 3 – 16″ long 1×3’s, then glue and nail them together.
+Cut 3 – 1×3’s for the post, then glue and nail them together.
 Put 4 pocket holes on this post with your Kreg Jig, 2 on each end (on opposite sides).
 Glue and screw the post into the center of each X base.
 The post is 2 1/2″ x 2 1/4″, so it will line up perfectly with the 1×3 base on 2 sides, but will need to be centered on the other 2 sides.

-Cut 4 – 6 1/4″ long 2×2’s.
+Cut 4 – 2×2’s.
 Then cut a 45-degree chunk out of the end of each one, BUT leave 1/2″ at a 90-degree (see photo below).
 Glue and nail these to the center of each side of the bottom of the post of the DIY Pedestal Accent Table.

 Cut 4 – 2 1/2″ long – 1/2″ x 3/4″ dowels and 4 – 3 1/4″ long – 1/2″ x 3/4″ dowels.
 Glue and nail 2 of each on top of those 2×2’s.
 You want the 3/4” side of the dowels attached to the post.
 The 3 1/4″ long pieces should be on the 2 1/4″ long post sides.
 Glue and nail the other 4 pieces 3 1/2″ above the first row.